-You must get a form titled "Summons in a Civil Action" (AO 440) from the Clerk's Office for each defendant.
 The summons is a document that demands the defendant to respond to the complaint.
+You must complete a form titled "Summons in a Civil Action" (AO 440) for each defendant.
+This form is available from the Clerk's Office or on the Court's website.

-When you complete a summons form for each defendant, mail your summons (or, if more than one defendant, summonses) to the Clerk for issuance.
+When you complete a summons form for each defendant, give your summons (or, if more than one defendant, summonses) to the Clerk for issuance.
 Include a self-addressed, stamped envelope so the Court can return the issued summons(es) to you.